duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 rm *.html
 ~~~

-* arguments could be in new line, but strings need `\`
+* arguments could be in new line, but strings need `\`. comments are not allowed
+  inside ()

   ~~~
-  md-button(ng-really-click='vm.delete()'
-  ng-really-message='Are you sure to \
+  // comment should be outside of (arguments) md-button(ng-really-click='vm.delete()' ng-really-message='Are you sure to \
   remove this option?')
   ~~~

-  I prefer not to indent attributes event they suggest to [indent
+  I prefer not to indent attributes even they suggest to [indent
   them](http://jade-lang.com/reference/attributes/)